-The 1996-2002 Toyota 4Runner was an excellent vehicle off the showroom floor over a decade ago, and Toyota’s reputation for reliability and performance continues to draw the attention of both hardcore off-road enthusiasts and newcomers to the “3rd Gen” platform to this day.
+The 1996-2002 Toyota 4Runner was an excellent vehicle off the showroom floor over a decade ago and Toyota’s reputation for reliability and performance continues to draw the attention of both hardcore off-road enthusiasts and newcomers to the “3rd Gen” platform to this day.
 ICON engineers have assessed the 3rd Gen 4Runner front to back and developed components that work together to extract maximum performance out of the vehicle.
-With the ICON Stage 5 suspension system on and off-road performance is significantly improved with 2.5 VS Series Extended Travel Remote Reservoir Coilovers and 2.5 VS Series Remote Reservoir Rear Shocks that feature ICON engineered coil springs, vehicle-specific shock valving, FK Rod End bearings, and high-quality CNC-machined components for superior damping and control.
-ICON’s CDC (Compression Damping Control) Valve option adds to the adjustability of these shocks, allowing the end-user to adjust the ride characteristics of the vehicle with the turn of a knob.
-The 2.5 VS Series coilovers are height adjustable from 0-3” of lift, allowing the use of larger, more aggressive wheel and tire combinations.
-Fully serviceable shock absorbers mean that these components can be rebuilt or re-valved as necessary, providing a long service life and the ability to customize the ride quality for unique vehicle setups.
+With the ICON Stage 5 suspension system on and off-road performance is significantly improved with 2.5 Series Extended Travel Remote Reservoir Coilovers and 2.5 Aluminum Series Remote Reservoir Rear Shocks that feature ICON engineered coil springs vehicle-specific shock valving FK Rod End bearings and high-quality CNC-machined components for superior damping and control.
+ICON’s CDC (Compression Damping Control) Valve option adds to the adjustability of these shocks allowing the end-user to adjust the ride characteristics of the vehicle with the turn of a knob.
+The 2.5 Aluminum Series coilovers are height adjustable from 0-3” of lift over stock allowing the use of larger more aggressive wheel and tire combinations.
+Fully serviceable shock absorbers mean that these components can be rebuilt or re-valved as necessary providing a long service life and the ability to customize the ride quality for unique vehicle setups.
 The addition of an ICON tubular steel upper control arm kit provides increased wheel travel over stock while also offering alignment correction for improved overall handling.
+ICON engineered rear coil springs increase rear suspension performance while also providing 1" of rear end lift.
 ICON Vehicle Dynamics' 1996-2002 4Runner Stage 5 suspension system is an excellent choice for those drivers looking to drastically improve the performance and handling characteristics of their 3rd Gen on the road as well as in the dirt.